ilc-opensource/io-js/README.md

 ### Add C/C++ function with autogen

-Suppose user has a new function in my_print.cpp
+With autogen tool programmer can easily translate C/C++ function to Javascript functions.
+Suppose user has a new function `myPrint` in my_print.cpp

 ```c
 void myPrint(char *s) {